 When it comes to accepting online payments, most merchants primarily think of debit and credit card processing.
 Although these cards are the most common type of online payment method, ACH and checks are still very common in almost all areas of business.
-The question that we will be answering today is how much are ACH processing fees?
+Financial institutions handle over 25 billion ACH payments per year.

-Despite all that, there are still many situations where ACH payments make sense for merchants.
-So below, we’ll go into further detail about ACH payments, how they work, and how to avoid paying more than you have to via fees.
-We’ll also look at situations where merchants would want to accept ACH payments.
+Below, we’ll go into further detail about ACH payments, how they work, and how to avoid paying more than you have to via fees.

-This clearing house is what handles the transfer of requests and payments between the two entities’ bank accounts when performing an ACH payment or transfer.
-This is also why there is a different fee structure than credit and debit card transactions.
+A different network handles ACH payments than the credit card and debit card rails.
+ACH payments go through the Automated Clearing House, which is where we get the acronym ACH.
+This clearing house handles the transfer of requests and payments between the two entities’ bank accounts.
+As a result, there is a different fee structure than credit and debit card transactions.

 It’s also important to note that an ACH is not the same as an EFT or electronic fund transfer.
 Instead, an ACH is a type of ETF.
 ETF is a blanket term that covers a variety of electronic transfers including ACH and wire transfers.

-As with all forms of payment processing, ACH payments do have fees attached to them and it’s important to understand these fees as they relate to other payment methods a merchant may use.
+As with all forms of payment processing, ACH payments have fees attached to them and it’s important to understand these fees as they relate to other payment methods.
+However, even with their fees, ACH transactions are typically much cheaper than processing any other form of payment.

 Free ACH payment processing doesn’t exist.
 These services are facilitated by financial institutions and someone has to cover those costs.
 It’s important to have a good understanding of ACH fee basics when deciding on an ACH processor or dealing with ACH payments and transactions.